-Each post below includes videos, printable games, and online games to learn the concept as well.
+The posts below lead to information on specific phonics patterns, with videos, printable games, and online games to learn the concept.
 Many online games require Flash and may not work well on some tablets and smartphones.
-It can be helpful to download the Puffin browser.
+It can be helpful to download the Mozilla Firefox browser.
 They are collected in one place here at Symbaloo.

 - Silent e